-Task Involvement focusing on market integration projects and support for delayed implementations to improve compliance with the Network Codes, address regional market issues and NRA's capabilities to integrate their national markets into the internal market Priority level 2: Important Legal basis Several articles on regional cooperation in Regulation (EC) No 713/2009 and Regulation (EC) No 715/2009 Article 6 of Regulation (EC) No 715/2009 Overview (status) The Agency will coordinate, through the Gas Regional Initiatives Coordination Group, and support the active GRI regions.
+Task Involvement focusing on market integration projects and support for delayed implementations to improve compliance with the Network Codes, address regional market issues and NRA's capabilities to integrate their national markets into the internal market Priority level 2: Important Legal basis Several articles on regional cooperation in Regulation (EU) 2019/942 and Regulation (EC) No 715/2009 Article 6 of Regulation (EC) No 715/2009 Overview (status) The Agency will coordinate, through the Gas Regional Initiatives Coordination Group, and support the active GRI regions.
 The expectation is that the active regions will remain South South East and South, with the North West region remaining inactive.
 The Baltic region has informally joined the GRI and may formally become part of it in the future.
 Objectives Specific objective: to foster the implementation of Network Codes and to promote regional market integration.
 Multi-annual objective: contribute to the completion of the IEM and the monitoring of its functioning.
 Outputs As part of the promotion of regional market integration, NRAs will report periodically on the implementation of the Gas Target Model and the Agency will summarise and evaluate the results of the self- evaluation and the proposed measures.
 Performance indicators and targets (deadlines) Provided in the regional Work Plans and the Gas Target Model.
-Resources 1.1 FTE
+Resources 1.1 FTE The Gas Working Group will be informed about these activities.
 Risks As this is a voluntary process, progress depends on the extent to which NRAs are willing to commit resources to the process and can agree on measures to be taken.
 Risk if this activity is not performed: the current active involvement in the planning and organisational work of the SSE GRI especially would decrease the organisational effectiveness of the region, both for NRAs and for stakeholders.

-Total resources allocated to the Activity 'Gas Network Codes' Human Resources (Full Time Equivalents) 27 Financial Resources (EUR) 9.9 1,385,230
+Total resources allocated to the Activity 'Gas Network Codes'

-2.3.
+Human Resources Financial Resources

+(Full Time Equivalents) (EUR)

+9.3 1,265,846

+2.4.
 Electricity and Gas Internal Market Monitoring (Operational)

-As regards the Agency's work on Internal Energy Market monitoring, Article 11 of Regulation (EC) No 713/2009 specifies that the Agency shall monitor the internal market for electricity and natural gas, and, in particular, retail prices of electricity and natural gas, access to networks (including the access of electricity produced from renewable energy sources), and compliance with consumer rights as laid down in the Third Package.
+As regards the Agency's work on Internal Energy Market monitoring, Article 15 of Regulation (EU) 2019/942 specifies that the Agency shall monitor the internal market for electricity and natural gas, and, in particular, retail prices of electricity and natural gas, access to networks (including the access of electricity produced from renewable energy sources), and compliance with consumer rights as laid down in the Third Package.
 This activity has to be carried out in close cooperation with NRAs, the European Commission and other relevant organisations, and without prejudice to the competences of competition authorities.
 This work will be combined with part of the Agency's obligation under article 7(3) of Regulation (EU) 1227/2011.